hsinnan75/GSAlign/README.md

 To compile GSAlign and the index tool, please change to GSAlign's folder and just type 'make' to compile GSAlign and bwt_index.
 If the compilation or the programs fail, please contact me (arith@iis.sinica.edu.tw), Thanks.

 # Changes
+version 0.9.2: Fixed a bug in removing overlaps between seed pairs, and fixed a bug in reporting alignment coordinates.

-version 0.9.1: Add MAF output.
+version 0.9.1: Added MAF output.

 version 0.9.0: First release version.